 Place the taralli on a cookie sheet lined with parchment paper and bake until the taralli are golden brown.
 Cool on a rack and serve with an aperitivo – drink the rest of that white wine you used to make the dough – or fill a breadbasket and serve at dinner.

-Read more about what we’ll be doing on our Pleasures of Puglia tour.
+Read more about where we’ll be going on our Puglia Walk, an easy walking tour with fabulous food!

 Read similar stories: